traefik/traefik/docs/content/observability/metrics/influxdb2.md

 _Required, Default=""_

-InfluxDB's bucket where metrics will be stored.
+Bucket where metrics will be stored.

 ```yaml tab="File (YAML)"
 metrics: